namkoong-lab/QGym/README.md

 - `train_T`, `test_T`: step number of each simulation trajectory.
 - `init_queues`: Initial queue lengths

-The figure below shows an intuitive illustration of ingredients of a queueing network.
+The figure below shows an intuitive illustration of ingredients of a queueing network and example parameters for criss-cross network.

 ![ingredients_even_larger_font-1](assets/ingredients_even_larger_font-1.svg)